phyletica/phyletica.github.io/slides/bash/slides.md

         These GUIs are translators
         <ul>
             <li>
-                Translates your clicks into instructions for your computer
+                Translates your clicks into instructions
             </li>
         </ul>
     </li>
 	<li class="fragment fade-up">
-        This works well for simple tasks, but does not scale well
+        Works well for simple tasks, but does not scale well
         <ul>
             <li class="fragment fade-up">
-                E.g., what if you need a specific piece of information from 1000 files?
+                E.g., what if you need to gather info from 1000 files?
             </li>
             <li class="fragment fade-up">